2024年度のチュートリアル *

 Marco Romero is an entrepreneur with over 40 years of experience in the technical services, mining and construction materials industries.
 He has held leadership roles in exploration, mine planning and operations, permitting and finance, as well as project and corporate development.
 He co-founded several Canadian companies, including Eldorado Gold, Polaris Materials, Delta Gold and Euro Manganese.
 He has received several international, national and regional awards for achievements in corporate social responsibility and environmental excellence.

-TUT11: Li-ion Cell Design for Manufacturing
+TUT11: Li-ion Cell Design and Manufacturing

 1:00 pm